 In alpha, the mood-regulating hormone serotonin gets released, and this calms you down.
-People who spend little time in an alpha brain-wave state experience more anxiety than those who spend more time in alpha.
+People who spend little time in an alpha brain-wave state experience more anxiety than those who spend more time in beta.

 From alpha, you go into a deep alpha and high theta brain-wave state, the dream state, REM sleep.
 In theta, your thoughts slow down to 4 to 8 thoughts per second.
 This is where super learning happens.
 Kids and artists experience a lot more theta activity in their brains.
 Emotional integration and release also happen here, and structures in the brain change.
 It’s here that some people sometimes have random thoughts or see images.
 A person in theta may see colors or visions or hear the voice of a person talking yet at the same time not hear this voice.
 It’s where you being to enter the gap of nothingness.

 After theta, you are guided to delta, where your thoughts are only 1 to 3.9 thoughts per second.
 This is the most restorative state, in which your organs regenerate and the stress hormone cortisol is removed from your system.

 When you’re put under anesthesia, you’re put into a delta brain-wave state.
 People in comas are also in a delta brain-wave state, which gives their bodies a chance to restore their systems.

 In our busy world, very few of us go into the deep states of sleep like theta and delta on a regular basis, and as a consequence, our bodies are not powering down and getting the chance to restore themselves.
 Depressed people go to beta and alpha states, but rarely go to theta and delta.